🔎 Research notes:

 What about in-the-ear and custom styles at Costco?

 I've focused on receiver hearing aids in this guide because about 90% of Costco shoppers choose that style.
-Costco does offer a full range of hearing aid styles including custom-molded devices and high-powered devices for severe hearing loss.
-Learn more about the full family of products at the links below.
+Costco does offer a full range of hearing aid styles including custom-molded devices and high-powered devices for profound hearing loss.
+Learn more about Costcos options for CROS hearing aids here and high-powered hearing aids here.

 Final Thoughts